seamus-sloan/grocery-scraper/README.md

-# Grocery Scraper (TypeScript)
+# Grocery Scraper

 A Chrome extension for comparing grocery prices across multiple stores.
-Originally built in JavaScript, now fully converted to TypeScript for better type safety and developer experience.

 Saw my wife with 5 chrome tabs open trying to plot her route between multiple grocery stores to get the lowest prices on all our groceries and figured there had to be a better way.
 I would have preferred to use something like Playwright to scrape through the websites and return the data... but playwright's user agent was constantly getting blocked.
 Controlling a _real_ browser avoids that limitation entirely and might even be more convenient anyways.